keith-gamble/ignition-flint/README.md

 Flint for Ignition is released under the MIT License.
 Detailed licensing information can be found in the [LICENSE](https://github.com/keith-gamble/ignition-flint/blob/main/LICENSE) file in the GitHub repository.

 ---

-Flint for Ignition seeks to provide a robust, efficient, and enjoyable development experience for Ignition platform projects.
-With its focus on easing script editing and enhancing project management through Kindling integration, this extension is an invaluable tool for any developer working in the Ignition ecosystem.